| | | Physics | Physics | 2 |

 | | Geology is the study of the processes, products and history of the Earth.
 There is a continuous demand for energy and mineral resources globally, so is the demand for geologists.

 The Department of Chemistry was established in 1965 and it was the first chemistry department founded in Jordan.
 The department started master's program in 1972 and a doctoral program in 1995.
+The industrial chemistry program was founded recently in 2021.
 The number of students at the early years of the department did not exceed one hundred students.
-The department currently have about 549 and 72 graduate students (Master and Ph.D) students.
+The department currently have about more than 550 bachelor students and more than 70 graduate students (Master and Ph.D).

 The department of chemistry has grown to have thirty seven faculty members graduated from the best universities in the world, supported by more than 20 staff members.
 Several teaching laboratories are available in the department.
 These laboratories cover the different fields of chemistry providing an excellent training, in the field of chemistry, to the students of the department and many students from other scientific colleges.